Client

 Process

-I initially pitched two other concepts: One used vellum for a layering effect, and the other would use an eyelet for some type of hide-reveal interactive element.
+I initially pitched two additional concepts: One concept used vellum for a layering effect, and the other would use an eyelet for some type of twist-hide-reveal interactive element.
+I mocked up something fairly simple to communicate the three directions, but the embroidery idea really captured the team’s attention.

-Once the direction had been chosen, I spent some time settling on the embroidery spot illustration.
+Once chosen, I spent some time settling on the embroidery spot illustration.
 It needed the right balance: something realistic within our time constraints, within our freelancer budget, and an appropriate nod to the event’s setting (without being appropriative).
+My dot matrix sketchbook was very helpful in iterating on this.

 Website